zupalex/luaXroot/README.md

 # luaXroot
-A binder to use ROOT classes in Lua and merging ROOT TApplication with the Lua interpreter.
+A binder to use ROOT classes in Lua and merging ROOT TApplication with the Lua interpreter (unix only).

+CMake and Readline libraries are required.

 To install it: